Do I Have to Include LLC in My Logo Design?

 As Leslie Elkins, Co-owner of Kramer.
 Elkins & Watt, LLC says, “The only requirement for a logo is that it does not infringe on the rights of any other individual or entity.
 For example, if you try and use the Nike swoosh, or anything resembling that symbol for your new running shoe business, Nike is going to come knocking on your door with a trademark infringement suit.
 And they would win, handily, meaning you would be out of business fast with a hefty fine to pay.
 Check out KEW’s posts, “The Unicorn Cat,” and “‘Disparaging’ Trademark Seekers, Rejoice” for more information about infringement.

-Below are some examples of logos Tingalls has designed that include the LLC without hurting the overall design and aesthetic appeal of your logo.
+Below are some examples of logos Tingalls has designed that include the LLC without hurting the overall design and aesthetic appeal of the logo design.